-- Ensuring your information on the Public Register is current and that you are using the correct credentials in your professional practice and any advertising or promotional materials.
+- Ensuring your information on the Public Register is current (if not, use this as a guide to updating it) and that you are using the correct credentials in your professional practice and any advertising or promotional materials.

 - Cooperating with the College in the event a complaint is alleged against you.

-- Mandatory self-reporting of certain events to the College and mandatory reporting of certain information to the College about a member.
+- Mandatory self-reporting of certain events to the College and mandatory reporting of certain information to the College about a registrant.

-Members are expected to demonstrate safe, effective, competent practice through professionalism and accountability by consistently meeting the standards of the profession.
+Registrants are expected to demonstrate safe, effective, competent practice through professionalism and accountability by consistently meeting the standards of the profession.
 One of the ways this is accomplished is through the Quality Assurance (QA) Program.
-Mandatory participation in the QA Program ensures that members continue their education and professional development and have the opportunity for self, peer and practice assessments.
+Mandatory participation in the QA Program ensures that registrants continue their education and professional development and have the opportunity for self, peer and practice assessments.